J-Hopf/ABM-Thesis/README.md

 # ABM-Thesis
 Improving activity schedules of an agent-based model with bus travel and grocery shopping using Python

 Code for a study that aims to improve an agent-based model (ABM) which quantifys diurnal NO2 exposure based on daily activity schedules with the integration of bus travel and grocery shopping trips.
-The goal is a better understanding of the consequences of long-term exposure on the public health.
+The goal is a better understanding of the impact of daily activities on long-term exposure.

 ## How to use it
 1. Download files